Grades & Attendance II

 A Note About the Classes

 I just need to mention that this set-up with classes listed under a category might be new to some of you.
 Don't worry, just don't place "sewing" in a language arts category please.
-Try to place classes into categories that makes sense.
+Try to place classes into categories that make sense.

 One of the grading sheets has room for 8 classes and I think a lot of you will use this grading sheet for language arts.
 I know that language arts can have a lot of classes.
 However - if 8 classes is not enough, split language arts into two categories and divide the classes between the two categories.
 For instance two categories could be - English and Reading.
 Reading could contain classes such as: Reading (that includes Comprehension), Spelling, Vocabulary, Phonics ...
 English could hold classes such as grammar, writing, handwriting, and public speaking. <--That is still 8 classes and some of those classes would typically not occur during the same school year.